 Some categories apply to both new and established patients (e.g., hospital inpatient or observation care).
 These categories differentiate services by whether the service is the initial service or a subsequent service.
-For the purpose of distinguishing between initial or subsequent visits, professional services are those face-to-face services rendered by physicians and other qualified health care professionals who may report evaluation and management services.
-An initial service is when the patient has not received any professional services from the physician or other qualified health care professional or another physician or other qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, during the inpatient, observation, or nursing facility admission and stay.
+For the purpose of distinguishing between initial or subsequent visits, professional services are those face-to-face services rendered by physicians and other qualified healthcare providers who may report evaluation and management services.
+An initial service is when the patient has not received any professional services from the physician or other qualified healthcare provider or another physician or other qualified healthcare provider of the exact same specialty and subspecialty who belongs to the same group practice, during the inpatient, observation, or nursing facility admission and stay.

-A subsequent service is when the patient has received professional service(s) from the physician or other qualified health care professional or another physician or other qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, during the admission and stay.
+A subsequent service is when the patient has received professional service(s) from the physician or other qualified healthcare provider or another physician or other qualified healthcare provider of the exact same specialty and subspecialty who belongs to the same group practice, during the admission and stay.

-In the instance when a physician or other qualified health care professional is on call for or covering for another physician or other qualified health care professional, the patient's encounter will be classified as it would have been by the physician or other qualified health care professional who is not available.
+In the instance when a physician or other qualified healthcare provider is on call for or covering for another physician or other qualified healthcare provider, the patient's encounter will be classified as it would have been by the physician or other qualified healthcare provider who is not available.
 When advanced practice nurses and physician assistants are working with physicians, they are considered as working in the exact same specialty and subspecialty as the physician.